agileproducts/blogsource/_posts/2011-05-01-what_property_ladder_can_teach_us_about_product_development.md

 layout: posts
 title: What Property Ladder can teach us about product development
 tags: Products Analysis
+summary: Sarah Beeny's TV show contains interesting parallels with the world of software development.
 ---

 For those who are unfamiliar with the format, Property Ladder is a long-running British television programme in which property expert and online dating magnate Sarah Beeny attempts to guide novice developers through the process of renovating a dilapidated home for profit.